TDTailgateDocs

 Does the Oregon heat rule apply to indoor work?

-It applies to workplaces where the heat index reaches 80 degrees F, except buildings kept below that by mechanical ventilation.
+It applies wherever the heat index equals or exceeds 80 degrees F, except buildings kept below that by mechanical ventilation.
 Unconditioned indoor spaces like attics and buildings under construction are covered.
+Note also that employers whose employees perform "rest" or "light" workloads are exempt from most of the rule whenever the heat index is below 90.

 What counts as an acceptable rest break schedule?